 I wanted to start with a piece that is simple to transition into fall and winter and will give you a few options to consider.
 We’re kind of in that place where it’s still pretty warm and we won’t necessarily see temperatures drop for a few weeks or even months.

-We’ll focus on this gorgeous Petal & Pup floral dress.
-I chose floral because I feel a lot of people associate florals for spring or summer dressing — think spring flowers.
+We’ll focus on this gorgeous Petal & Pup floral-print midi dress.
+I chose the floral pattern because I feel a lot of people associate florals for spring or summer dressing — think spring flowers.

 But there is definitely a thing like fall florals.
 Fall florals are a bit moodier and tend to lean towards a darker tone.
 This dress is covered in dusty rose-pink flowers with mossy green leaves set on a backdrop of black fabric.